tegonal/scripts/README.md

 Parameters:
--v              the version which shall be used -f|--file       (optional) the file where search & replace shall be done -- default: ./README.md
+-v              the version which shall be used -f|--file       (optional) the file where search & replace shall be done -- default: ./README.md -p|--pattern    (optional) pattern which is used in a perl command (separator /) to search & replace additional occurrences.
+It should define two match groups and the replace operation looks as follows: \$1=$version\$2

 --help     prints this help
 --version  prints the version of this script